Contrast-Security-OSS/docs/content/admin/policy_mgmt/AssessRules.md

 ### Application page

 View Assess Rules by going to the **Applications page grid > Policy tab > Assess button**.
 Use the toggles to turn each rules on or off per environment.
-To update multiple environments at once, use the checkboxes to select the appropriate rules, and click the button to **Change Mode**; <!-- in the dialog that appears, use the dropdown menus to set a new mode for each environment. -->
+To update multiple environments at once, use the checkboxes to select the appropriate rules, and click the button to **Change Mode**; in the dialog that appears, use the toggles to turn the rule on or off for each environment.

 <a href="assets/images/App-assess-rules.png" rel="lightbox" title="Manage Assess Rules from the application page "><img class="thumbnail" src="assets/images/App-assess-rules.png"/></a>